getlantern/lantern-roadmap/lep/DRAFT/007-Peer-Verification.md

 One challenge of the above approach is that these are hosts running Flashlight and not simply ordinary HTTP proxies.
 As a result, the testing code itself needs to implement the full client side of flashlight.
+Note - a lot of the logic is actually in [enproxy](https://github.com/getlantern/enproxy) which implements the http.Conn interface and should be easy enough to reuse outside of flashlight.